byemaxx/MetaX/Docs/MetaX_Cookbook.md

 **[MetaX](https://github.com/byemaxx/MetaX)** is a novel tool for linking peptide sequences with taxonomic and functional information in **Metaproteomics**.
 We introduce the ***Operational Taxon-Function (OTF)*** concept to explore microbial roles and interactions ("**who is doing what and how**") within ecosystems.

-MetaX also features <u>statistical modules</u> and <u>plotting tools</u> for analyzing peptides, taxa, functions, proteins, and taxon-function contributions across groups.
+MetaX also features <u>statistical modules</u> and <u>plotting tools</u> for analyzing peptides, taxa, functions, proteins, and taxon-function contributions across groups, and can now export recorded GUI analysis steps as runnable workflow notebooks for reproducible downstream use.

 ![abstract](./MetaX_Cookbook.assets/abstract.png)